 Psychologists have a high success rate when helping people with anxiety

-There are increasing numbers of people suffering from symptoms of anxiety, and seeking anxiety treatment from a psychologist.
-On the positive side, psychologists have learned more and more about how people’s emotions, and the brain, work.
+People are increasingly suffering from symptoms of anxiety, and seeking anxiety treatment from a psychologist.
+Positively, psychological researchers have learned more and more about how people’s emotions, and the brain, work.
 With this increased knowledge has come the development of effective anxiety treatments.
-Excessive use of alcohol or drugs can be seen as self medication of anxiety, although these are not constructive coping mechanisms, whereas psychological therapy for anxiety is constructive.
-Adolescents and children also suffer from anxiety just as adults do, and people of all ages can benefit from targeted therapy.Anxiety Treatment
+Excessive use of alcohol or drugs can be seen as self-medication of anxiety, although these are not constructive coping mechanisms, whereas psychological therapy for anxiety is constructive.
+Adolescents and children suffer from anxiety just as adults do, and people of all ages can benefit from targeted therapy.Anxiety Treatment

 Symptoms of Anxiety

-There are a few symptoms that are specific to anxiety including constant worrying, low confidence, inability to make a decision, difficulty concentrating and remembering things, being irritable, a feeling of being keyed up or avoiding or being fearful in certain situations commonly occur.
-But if this happens too often or the symptoms interfere with your ability to lead a happy life, it is recommended that you seek anxiety counseling.
-For some, anxiety is ongoing and continues for no particular reason making daily activities difficult or impossible.
-These people are said to have an anxiety disorder.
-A treatment program is necessary.
+There are a number of symptoms of anxiety, including constant worrying, low confidence, inability to make a decision, difficulty concentrating and remembering things, being irritable, feeling tense or agitated, or avoiding or being fearful in certain situations.
+If these symptoms occur too often or interfere with your ability to lead an enjoyable life, it is recommended that you seek anxiety counseling.
+For some, anxiety is ongoing and continues for no particular reason, making daily activities difficult or impossible.
+These people are said to have an anxiety disorder, and in such cases, treatment program is necessary to obtain relief.

-Finding a psychologist can be difficult, however Rose Park Psychology’s friendly receptionists can help you choose the most appropriate therapist for you.
+Finding the right psychologist for your concerns can be difficult, however Rose Park Psychology’s friendly receptionists can help you choose the most appropriate therapist for you.

-Panic Attacks are often overcome through seeing a psychologist.
+Panic Attacks are also often overcome through seeing a psychologist.
 Panic is a form of anxiety but generally comes on much more quickly and the symptoms are much stronger than generalised anxiety.Anxiety Treatment

 Types of Anxiety Disorders